 Day 7: Cairns to Goondiwindi.
 In the morning we will take a flight from Cairns to Brisbane.
 We start our time in southern Queensland near the airport where we search for Mangrove Honeyeaters, Mangrove Gerygones, and Chestnut Teal.
 If there has been recent rains we will stop off at Daisy Hill, an area of parkland just outside Brisbane for a photogenic reptile, that is abundant after rains, the Pink-tongued Skink.
 If there has been no recent rains we will head straight for Goondiwindi.
 First we will stop off to pick up a Bell Miner or seven, then towards the rangelands town of Warwick, where we will have lunch looking for parrots, like Little and Musk Lorikeets, and Eastern Rosella.
 This is an interesting zone where the Pale-headed and Eastern Rosellas can be found together.
 On the way west we hope for one of them, and on the way east we go for the other rosella.
 After lunch we continue west through the wheat fields towards the very cool town of Goondiwindi.
 It may be a stop off for just one night, but there is some very good birding nearby where we may find Speckled Warbler, Varied Sittella and Crested Shrike-Tit, among others.

-Day 8: To the southern Outback.
+Day 8: To the Southern Outback.
 Today we will be striking deep into the heart of our destination, Southwestern Queensland, and we can expect to start seeing our first real “inland” birds.
 An early start will ensure that we make the most of the cool morning temperatures, possibly encountering our first flocks of Budgerigars, Cockatiels, and if we’re lucky, some of the more difficult inland birds like Red-backed Kingfisher.
-We will arrive in Cunnamulla by lunch, and spend the afternoon birding the amazing Bowra Station.
-Here our targets will be the difficult trio of Hall’s Babbler, Chestnut-breasted Quail-Thrush and White-browed Treecreeper.
-We finish the day sitting beside the Bowra waterhole which is fabulous for photography; Galahs, Pink Cockatoos, honeyeaters and parrots all come down to the small lake to drink while Yellow-billed Spoonbills, Red-kneed and Black-fronted Dotterels can be feeding right in front of us.
-The next two nights will be spent in the small country town of Cunnamulla.
+We will arrive in the Charleville area in the afternoon, and spend some time birding the roads that cut through the Outback there for species like Galahs, Pink Cockatoos, Chestnut-breasted Quail-Thrush, and White-browed Treecreeper.
+Any wet local areas could also produce Yellow-billed Spoonbills, and Red-kneed and Black-fronted Dotterels, as well as parrots coming into drink in the late afternoon.
+The next two nights will be spent in the Outback town of Charleville.

-Day 9: Bowra Station.
-We will be up early to shoot at Bowra again, but before we start on the birds, we will be astounded by the numbers of macropods on the station.
+Day 9: The Southern Outback.
+We will be up early in order to take advantage of the best light in the Outback.
 Expect full frame shots of Red and Western Gray Kangaroos, while wallaroos and Swamp Wallabies, may be a tad shier, but still photographable.
 We will search for any birds we missed the previous afternoon.
 We will keep our eyes peeled for Bourke’s Parrot, as well as a wide selection of honeyeaters, finches, woodswallows and thornbills.
 Even the common birds here are spectacular, like Red-capped Robin and the azure jewel of the inland, Splendid Fairywren.
 Southwestern Queensland is also the heart of raptor country, so wherever we are, we will be keeping our eyes on the skies for Black-breasted Kites, Spotted Harriers and the very rare Gray Falcon.

 Day 10: Outback to the Western Plains.
-We have another morning around Bowra, and much depends on what we have shot before as to what we do.
+We have another morning within the Outback of Southern Queensland near Charleville, and much depends on what we have shot before as to what we do.
 We will target any missing species or just try for better shots of spectacular species such as White-winged Fairywren, Mulga Parrot or Red-browed Pardalote.
 We spend the night in Dalby.

 Day 11: Rangelands to Lamington National Park.
 We start around a dam four or so hours west of Lamington, then head over the range to O’Reilly’s, set within the lush rainforests and woodlands of Lamington National Park.
 On arrival at O Reilly’s Rainforest Retreat the tame birds will have us straining at the doors to burst out of the van and take in the many friendly birds hopping, bouncing, and perching all around their grounds.
 Two nights will be spent at O’Reilly’s.